Learn what it takes to make a great content brief, including a GDocs template you can immediately use.

 What is a Content Brief?

 A content brief is a document you give to a writer that outlines the scope and specs of a project.
 Ideally, you’ll want to have a new brief for every piece of content you assign.
-Commonly, agencies will have editorial briefs for each client and companies will have in-house blog guidelines, but these don’t provide much detail into how individual pieces should be crafted.
+Commonly, agencies will have editorial and creative briefs for each client, while companies will have in-house brand guidelines that extend to content, but all of these don’t provide much detail into how individual pieces should be crafted.

 Client briefs and editorial guidelines will often include: